Updated June 2, 2020

 What should I do if I’ve recently returned from a trip outside Canada or if I think I’ve been exposed to someone with COVID-19?

-The federal government has issued a clear directive that anyone returning home from outside of Canada needs to self-isolate for 14 days.
+The federal government has issued a clear directive that anyone returning home from outside of Canada needs to quarantine (self-isolate) for 14 days.
+If you’ve been in close contact with someone who has or is suspected to have COVID-19, you need to do the same.
+More information is available on the Health Canada website.

-No. Call your pharmacy and let them know.
-Your doctor can fax or call in the prescription to a pharmacy of your choice and then the pharmacy can coordinate with you for a delivery of your medication or to have a family member, friend, etc. pick-up the prescription on your behalf.
-It’s really important that you not visit the pharmacy and put other patients or pharmacy professionals at risk, especially as pharmacy professionals do not have access to any personal protective equipment.
+No. Call your pharmacy and let them know so they can help you determine the best way to get your medication.
+If needed, your doctor can fax or call in the prescription to a pharmacy of your choice and then the pharmacy can coordinate with you for a delivery of your medication or to have a family member, friend, etc. pick-up the prescription on your behalf.
+If you have or are experiencing symptoms of COVID-19 t’s really important that you not visit the pharmacy and put other patients or pharmacy professionals at risk, especially as pharmacy professionals often do not have access to personal protective equipment.

-I’ve heard that drugs like hydroxychloroquine and azithromycin might be able to help treat COVID-19.
+I’ve heard about some drugs that might be able to help treat COVID-19.
 If I’m concerned about an exposure to the virus, should I ask my doctor about these drugs?

-No. These drugs have an intended use and over-prescribing them will lead to drug shortages and will compromise care for other patients who need them.
+No. The drugs being talked about in the media have an intended use and over-prescribing them will lead to drug shortages and will compromise care for other patients who need them.
 Additionally, should these or other drugs prove useful in combating COVID-19 their use will need to carefully managed and preserved for those who need them the most.
+If a drug is found to be helpful in treating COVID-19 it will be made available through appropriate channels.

 Prevention and Treatment